 This method of tightening (also called ‘turn or the nut controlled tightening’) is based on the fact that it is possible to stretch the fastener a prescribed amount by turning the nut or fastener a certain number of degrees.
 Therefore, control by angle of rotation is indirectly control by measuring the elongation.

 The method, although simple in concept, is dependent on a number of parameters specific to a particular joint.
-Therefore, it should be considered an empirical method.
+Therefore, it is important to consider an empirical method.

 There are two variations on the method: